For reprint permissions please email us the name of the requested post/article along with the publication name.

 Evidence also indicated the killer had at one point put his feet up on the desk.
 He’d carved a piece of soap and written one word on the bathroom mirror: ‘This.’

 The television had never been turned off.

 Buchanan County Sheriff’s Department Captain Howard Judd, who worked the case for the St. Joseph Police Department, described the scene as “pretty gruesome” and “overkill.”

-Some suspected Burkert’s ex-boyfriend, whom she’d kicked out of her house due to his drug use.
-He’d been stalking her in the weeks before the murder, and Burkert had filed a complaint with the Andrew County Sheriff’s Department and told them if she ended up dead it would be because of her ex.
+Some suspected Burkert’s ex-boyfriend, Danny Burton, whom she’d kicked out of her home due to his alleged drug use.
+He’d allegedly been stalking her in the weeks before the murder, and Burkert had filed a complaint with the Andrew County (MO) Sheriff’s Department and told them if she ended up dead it would be “because of her ex.”

 State investigators said neither guns nor drugs were involved in the deaths.